 First recorded by The Everly Brothers (1962, released 1984).

-“The single by The Cookies (with Earl-Jean McRae (‘I’m Into Something Good‘) singing lead) was a popular cover song for Liverpool bands after its release in November 1962, and was included briefly in the Beatles’ live sets.
-They recorded it on February 11, 1963 in four takes (the first proved to be the best) for inclusion on their British debut, Please Please Me.”
+“‘Chains’ became a popular cover song for Liverpool bands after its US release in November 1962.
+Included briefly in the Beatles’ live sets during their final Cavern gigs before Beatlemania stardom, the group recorded it on February 11, 1963 in four takes (the first proved to be the best) for inclusion on their British debut album, Please Please Me.”

 The Cookies, “Chains” (1962):